WarpQueen/rodengames/hire_non_eu.md

 So I just proceeded with my application anyway.
 After about a week (maybe two), it got approved.

 ---

+## After

+Success!
+All done?
+Alas, no. Within three months after the approval, you'll need to tell Skatteverket what is happening via this form:[Skatteverket](https://www.skatteverket.se/foretag/etjansterochblanketter/blanketterbroschyrer/blanketter/info/1160.4.64a656d113f4c759701233.html)
+It should then be sent to:

+Skatteverket
+205 30 Malmö

+(I was unable to find an e-mail, so enjoy my annoyed handwriting Skatteverket!)

 Puh!
 So, the next time, I can just replicate exactly what I did here, and the whole process will be **much faster**.
 And since you’re reading this, so can you.
 Enjoy the fruits of my labor 🎉